Skip to content

 Answer: Up to $2,000.
 A 100x markup.
 Classified ads, scalpers, and even organized resale rings sprang up to profit from the shortage.

 A hundred times retail.
 For a doll.
-The Cabbage Patch craze is the 80s equivalent of PS5 scalping, except there was no internet, no bots, and the product was aimed at children.
-The desperation was analog and face-to-face.
+The Cabbage Patch craze is the 80s version of PS5 scalping.
+But there was no internet, no bots, and the toy was made for kids.
+The desperation was analog and face to face.

 34. Erno Rubik’s “Magic Cube” was rebranded as the Rubik’s Cube in 1980.
 At whose Hollywood party was the US launch held?
 (Hard)